shoutem/redux-io/README.md

 Action creator used to fetch data from api (GET).
 Config argument is based on CALL_API configuration from redux-api-middleware, allowing full customization expect types part of the configuration.
 Find function expects schema name of data which correspond with storage reducer with same schema value.
-Tag argument is optional, but when used allows your collection with same tag value to respond to received data.
+Tag argument is optional, but when used allows your collection with same tag value to respond to the received data.
 ##### `config`
 An object that is based on redux-api-middleware [CALL_API] configuration.
 You can configure it as you like, but `types` will be overwritten by `find`.
 ##### `schema`
 Type of data you are fetching must be defined in api endpoint json-api as a data type.
-Must correspond with `storage` `schema` argument so `redux-api-state` can place fetched data into the right location in the redux state.
+It must correspond with `storage` `schema` argument so `redux-api-state` can place fetched data into the right location in the redux state.
 ##### `tag`
 Use it to connect action with `collection` reducer.
-Ids of fetched data will be placed in collections with same `tag` value.
+Ids of fetched data will be placed in collections with the same `tag` value.
 The tag should be unique per `collection`.
-The tag is the optional argument, for cases when you don't need collection in the state.
+The tag is an optional argument, for cases when you don't need collection in the state.

 #### `create(config, schema, item)`
 Action creator used to create an item on api (POST).
 Config argument is based on CALL_API configuration from redux-api-middleware, allowing full customization expect types part of the configuration.
-Create function expects schema name of data which correspond with storage reducer with same schema value.
+Create function expects schema name of data which correspond with storage reducer with the same schema value.
 Item argument holds the object that you want to create on api.
-The tag is not needed because all collections with the same schema will be invalidated upon the successful action of creating the item on api.
+The tag is not needed because all collections with the same schema will be invalidated upon the successful action of creating an item on api.
 ##### `config`
 An object that is based on redux-api-middleware [CALL_API] configuration.
 You can configure it as you like, but `types` will be overwritten by `find`.
 ##### `schema`
-Type of data you are fetching must be defined in api endpoint json-api as a data type.
+Type of data you are fetching must be defined in the api endpoint json-api as a data type.
 Must correspond with `storage` `schema` argument so `redux-api-state` can place fetched data into the right location in the redux state.
 ##### `item`
 Plain JS object you wish to create on API endpoint.